 Fairfax County: Fairfax County is responsible for two parking facilities: one at the Innovation Center Station and one at the Herndon Station.
 Final design started in fall 2014.
-Project completion remains scheduled for May 31, 2019 for the Innovation Center Garage and remains as April 30, 2019 for the Herndon Station Garage.
+Project completion remains scheduled for April 30, 2019 for the Innovation Center Garage and as April 4, 2019 for the Herndon Station Garage.
 The project completions were previously revised by Fairfax County to accommodate the announcement by MWAA of a 13 month schedule delay.